-Supporting Communities offers a range of accredited and non-accredited courses to suit community groups wishing to develop their skills.
-We can help you identify the course which is best suited to your and your group’s needs.
+Supporting Communities offers accredited and non-accredited courses for community groups that wish to develop their skills.
+We can help you identify the course that best suits your and your group’s needs.

-Our Community Development series of accredited courses are an excellent foundation for any group and can lead on to further study at Ulster University for those who wish to continue towards a degree in Community Development.
+Our Community Development series of accredited courses is an excellent foundation for any group.
+It can lead to further study at Ulster University for those who wish to continue towards a degree in Community Development.

 Many of our most popular courses are now offered online.
-Check our events listings to see upcoming scheduled courses.
+Check our events listings for upcoming courses.

 OCN Level 1 Community Development

-The OCN Level 1 Community Development covers a range of topics found elsewhere in our short courses all in one place to build a strong foundation on which to grow your community development skills.
+The OCN Level 1 Community Development covers a range of topics to build a strong foundation on which to grow your community development skills.
 The course includes:

-• Committee development to include forming effective teams, planning and conducting meetings, people skills
+• Committee development to include forming effective teams, planning and conducting meetings, and people skills

 • Fundraising to include planning a fundraising project, managing funds, monitoring and evaluation

-• Communication to include improving communication skills, dealing with the media, communicating your message effectively
+• Communication to include improving communication skills, dealing with the media, and communicating your message effectively

 • Influencing to include how to approach decision-makers, effective lobbying